arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-4-Data-Warehouse/ReadMe.md

 ## Lesson Overview

 In previous lessons we learnt how to extract data from source systems into staging and then from staging to ODS.
+Now we will move ahead and create a Data Warehouse

 **1. Data Warehouse**